vmware-tanzu-labs/educates-training-platform/carvel-packages/installer/scenarios/vcluster/test-vcluster-scenario-2/description.md

 vcluster configuration with some overrides to see if they are set.
-Since we are adding configuration for contour, it'll be enabled
+Even as we are adding configuration for contour, it won't be enabled